jhauserw3241/cdcdb-webserver/README.txt

 __validate* takes form data and returns a validated copy of it and any errors in an array of errors. "validated" means the output data dictionary SHOULD have all possible fields, and unspecified/empty ones SHOULD be None.
 The array of errors has length of zero when there were no errors.
-The caller SHOULD NOT touch the DB if len(errs) is not zero.
+The caller MUST NOT touch the DB if len(errs) is not zero.
 For resources that have sub types, the sub-type's validate MUST call the generic's validate.
 For example, a meeting is a type of event. __validate_meeting MUST call __validate_event and pass on all data/errors